Frequently Asked Questions

 Cannabinoids such as cannabidiol (CBD) are derived from the Hemp plant.
 Products containing CBD, other cannabinoids, or any part of the Hemp plant are considered “Hemp Extract” and will be subject to Rule 5K-4.034, FAC.
 “Hemp Extract” means a substance or compound intended for ingestion that is derived from or contains Hemp and that does not contain other controlled substances.

 They are both varieties of the plant Cannabis sativa L. However, Hemp has a total THC level that does not exceed 0.3% on a dry weight basis.
 Marijuana has THC levels that exceed this amount.

-Any statement or claim, either on the package itself or on any advertisement for the product, that the Hemp Extract is intended to diagnose, cure, mitigate, treat, or prevent a disease is not allowed.
+Any statement or claim, either on the package itself or on any advertisement for the product, that the Hemp extract is intended to diagnose, cure, mitigate, treat, or prevent a disease is not allowed.
 Heavenly Hash Creamery CBD is marketed as a product that can increase wound healing and improve nutrition status due to it's high protein and fat content.

 This is accomplished through laboratory testing.
 All Hemp food products must be accompanied by a lab report called a “Certificate of Analysis.”
 This report must represent the product and verify through laboratory testing.

 Our ice cream cup has the required scannable barcode or quick response code linked to the certificate of analysis of the hemp extract performed by an independent testing laboratory.
 The report will also inform you of any pesticides, heavy metals and solvents are present.

 Hemp extract must be packaged in containers that minimize exposure to light, heat and oxidation.
 To prevent the degradation of cannabinoids, storage without light and below room temperature is recommended.